 The archipelago of Puerto Rico includes the main island of Puerto Rico and a number of smaller cays and islands, of which the largest are Mona, Vieques and Culebra.
 It is populated by 3.6 million inhabitants and its capital is San Juan.
-Its official languages are Spanish and English.
-Its official currency is the US Dollar.
+Its official languages are Spanish and English, and its official currency is the US Dollar.

 Despite its small size and limited availability of natural resources that can be exploited economically, Puerto Rico’s productivity is exceptionally high, with the highest nominal per capita income in Latin America.

-Puerto Rico has currently, under the Individual Investors Act, several tax exemptions for passive income, such as dividends, capital gains or interests, for foreign individuals (including Americans) relocating to its territory and setting tax residency there.
+Puerto Rico has currently, under the Individual Investors Act, several tax exemptions for passive income, such as on dividends, capital gains or interests, for foreign individuals (including Americans) relocating to its territory and setting tax residency there.

-Puerto Rico: The most compelling tax residency option for American Entrepreneurs and Investors Flag Theory Weekly Letter – Thursday May 24th, 2018 Bankruptcy, a decade of recession, and the recent devastation caused by hurricanes María
+Puerto Rico: The most compelling tax residency option for American Entrepreneurs and Investors Flag Theory Weekly Letter – Thursday, May 24th, 2018 Bankruptcy, a decade of recession, and the recent devastation caused by hurricanes María

-Where to start your Cryptocurrency Business Flag Theory Weekly Letter - Thursday April 25th 2018 The cryptocurrency and blockchain space will see increased regulation and government oversight as tokenizing assets is a trend that will
+Where to start your Cryptocurrency Business Flag Theory Weekly Letter - Thursday, April 25th, 2018 The cryptocurrency and blockchain space will see increased regulation and government oversight as tokenizing assets is a trend that will

 Where and how to open an international bank account Today let’s dive into where and how to open an international bank account and what you should consider when designing your offshore banking strategy.
 A large

-Complete list of countries to obtain citizenship by naturalization Most countries around the world allow for persons who have lived in a country for a certain period of time to apply for naturalization.
-It's only
+Complete list of countries to obtain citizenship by naturalization Most countries around the world allow for persons who have lived in-country for a certain period of time to apply for naturalization.
+It's only human, really,